aminography/EditTextInterceptor/README.md

 <img src="static/fig1.jpg" width="67%">

 Using **`EditTextInterceptor`** you'll be able to run a query after finishing the user typing.
-It leads to reduce unused queries followed by performance optimization and less resource consumption.
+It leads to reduce number of unused queries followed by performance optimization and less resource consumption.

 <img src="static/fig2.jpg" width="79%">